 -

-People who prefer a stable set-it-and-forget-it anchor sofa
+People who want a stable, set-it-and-leave-it sofa

 Where it falls short